Comparisons / AutoGen vs DSPy

 AutoGen vs DSPy: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-DSPy dspy replaces hand-written prompts with compiled modules.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+DSPy replaces hand-written prompts with compiled modules.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers